CS5008-Khoury/City-Finder/instructions/README.md

 * You may assume the input both files and command line are lowercase, nor are there extra spaces.
 However, they are good things to look up how to do in C, and it often makes interfaces much nicer to be able to type in `Boston` instead of `boston`.
 * If the distances file has a line that doesn't match the format, `city city distance`, go ahead and skip it. (more than likely there will be an empty line at the end)
 * If a city / vertex is entered that doesn't exist, print invalid command and print the help message.

+> [!TIP]
+> No C Files?
+That is correct.
+We are giving you freedom to write them all from
+> scratch.
+We will just call make, and assume the file you produce is `map.out` (IMPORTANT).
+This is your opportunity to compile everything you have learned
+> into one application that will use multiple data structures.

 ## Sample Run
 Here is a sample run.
 Technically, you can do what you want for your initial 'splash' as we will just be looking at the generated output after a command is entered.
 You can also put your own 'farewell' message at the end.
 Please double check that your output matches the sample output below. **The spaces in front of path found are the `\t` character, which is a tab.**